-Michigan Student Kneeling For Over 17 Hours To Protest Racial Injustice
+Michigan Student Kneels For 24 Hours To Protest Racial Injustice

-University of Michigan graduate student Dana Greene has been kneeling in his school’s courtyard, the Diag, for more than 17 hours to protest racial injustice.
+University of Michigan graduate student Dana Greene took a knee, in his school’s courtyard, the Diag, for 24 hours to protest racial injustice.

 Greene began kneeling on the stone courtyard at 7 a.m.
 Monday, the campus newspaper The Michigan Daily reported, and was still kneeling late into Monday night.
-His peaceful and silent protest, expected to last 24 hours, is a nod to the widespread protests in the National Football League after President Donald Trump criticized athletes protesting during the national anthem.
+His peaceful and silent protest, which he had said would last 24 hours, is a nod to the widespread protests in the National Football League after President Donald Trump criticized athletes protesting during the national anthem.

-Greene, a Detroit native pursing a master’s in public health, said he felt it was important to take a knee after seeing fellow students write derogatory comments about black and Latino students.
+Greene, a Detroit native pursuing a master’s in public health, said he felt it was important to take a knee after seeing fellow students write derogatory comments about black and Latino students.
 A week ago, some students defaced residence hall name tags with racial slurs, which sparked protests on campus.

 Days later, Trump’s comments prompted NFL players to “take a knee” in defense of all players’ right to peacefully protest racial injustice.
 And that’s what inspired Greene to kneel in the school’s courtyard.
 He knew it would be painful, but Greene felt the pull to protest and make a statement.